cboucher01/cboucher01.github.io/README.md

-# (WIP) Cameron's Digital Garden
+# Cameron's Digital Garden

-I am in the process of creating a new personal website using this digital garden template.
+This is my new personal website.
+I have decided to experiment with a digital garden format for this site.